-The news triggered a shock wave in England, which was at the time going through wrenching debates over religious tolerance.
+The news triggered a shock wave in England, then going through wrenching debates over religious tolerance.
 Charles II had returned to the monarchy.
-He had Catholic leanings and was attempting to introduce greater religious tolerance into the country, but was being met with resistance.
-With the major pushing and pulling between the Anglicans and the Catholics, some traditionalists feared that smaller denominations might also attain greater acceptance.
+He had Catholic leanings and tried to introduce greater religious tolerance into the country.
+However, people resisted.
+With most pushing and pulling between the Anglicans and the Catholics, some traditionalists feared that smaller denominations might also attain greater acceptance.
 Proposals in Parliament to give dissenters greater freedom had been stymied, but had considerable support.
-The broadside against the Baptists reinforced the notion that these Baptists were a threat to civil society.
+The broadside against the Baptists reinforced the notion that these Baptists threatened civil society.

-Two Bostonians, Richard Martin and Henry Mountfort, sailed literally into the heart of this storm of debate.
+Two Bostonians, Richard Martin and Henry Mountfort, sailed literally into the heart of this storm of controversy.
 Martin was captain of the ship, Blossom, and Mountfort was a trader.
-The Blossom arrived in London as the furor over the murder of Rev. Baxter was peaking.
-Martin and Mountfort conferred with the mayor of London and gave him some disturbing news: Not only had Rev. Josiah Baxter not been murdered, no one had been murdered in Boston and Josiah Baxter did not exist.
+The Blossom arrived in London at the peak of the furor over the murder of Rev. Baxter.
+Martin and Mountfort conferred with the mayor of London and gave him some disturbing news.
+Not only had Rev. Josiah Baxter not been murdered, no one had been murdered in Boston.
+Josiah Baxter did not exist.

 The news sent city officials to visit Samuel Parker, bishop of Oxford.
-Parker was somewhat moderate in his views toward Catholics, but deeply opposed to other religious dissenters.
-Parker had published the pamphlet about Baxter and was preparing a second printing, since the first was so popular it had sold out.
-British authorities demanded to meet Benjamin Baxter, but he could not be found.
+Parker had somewhat moderate views toward Catholics, but deeply opposed other religious dissenters.
+Parker had published the pamphlet about Baxter and prepared to publish a second printing, since the first had sold out.
+British authorities demanded to meet Benjamin Baxter, but no one could find him.

 Parker admitted that he had published the pamphlet in error.
-He had been too hasty in accepting it as true, he said, and suppressed the second printing.
-His critics and historians have suggested that Parker had pulled a hoax.
-He had written the phony pamphlet himself and that the hoax was designed to inflame anger against religious dissenters and stifle efforts to grant them greater liberty.
-New England, which was having its own debates about the rights of Baptists and other dissenters, was the perfect backdrop for the story.
+He had accepted it as true too quickly, he said, and suppressed the second printing.
+His critics and historians have suggested that Parker pulled a hoax.
+He had written the phony pamphlet himself, they said.
+The hoax aimed to inflame anger against religious dissenters and stifle efforts to grant them greater liberty.
+New England, having its own debates about the rights of Baptists and other dissenters, provided the perfect backdrop for the story.

 Parker blamed the hoax on a man named Laurence Savil.
-Savil slipped into hiding, but released a statement saying that he had been duped.
-He had been given the manuscript by a man who authorized him to publish it and collect whatever profit it brought.
+Savil slipped into hiding, but released a statement saying someone had duped him.
+That someone had given him the manuscript and authorized him to publish it.
+He could collect whatever profit it brought.
 Savil said he had provided the manuscript to Parker, but both he and Parker were now convinced that the manuscript was fake.

 And that’s where the matter dropped.
-The city published the results of its findings in May of 1673, declaring the story fake, and Parker never acknowledged deliberately pulling a hoax.
+The city published the results of its findings in May of 1673, declaring the story fake.
+Parker never acknowledged deliberately pulling a hoax.